 Translation: Prioritizing one financial priority doesn't mean that you can ignore the others—be it debt payments, adding to your emergency fund, contributing to your retirement, or other savings goals, like accruing enough money for a down payment on a house.

-So what’s the best way to divvy up that 20% across all of your financial priorities? ”It depends on the individual situation,” says Oliver-Boston.
-“But emergency savings and payments on high-interest debt tend to fight for first priority.”
-Retirement, she adds, is usually a strong third because it’s critical for your long-term financial health, followed by other savings goals, like that down payment we mentioned.
+So what's the best way to divvy up that 20% across all of your financial priorities?
+"It depends on the individual situation," says Oliver-Boston.
+"But emergency savings and payments on high-interest debt tend to fight for first priority."
+Retirement, she adds, is usually a strong third because it can be critical for your long-term financial health, followed by other savings goals, like that down payment we mentioned.

 Need real-life examples?
 According to Oliver-Boston, if a client has a lot of high-interest debt but also has emergency savings, the client's first priority would most likely be the debt because she has money in place to support her should she find herself in a situation in which her income could no longer cover her living expenses.
 If a client is cash-strapped, however, putting money into an emergency fund would probably take priority because the client doesn't have the necessary cushion to cover her day-to-day expenses should an emergency arise.

 In most cases, it's unlikely that you simply don't have the money to put toward your financial priorities.
 It's more likely, explains Oliver-Boston, that you're devoting too much of your income to another category of spending.

 For instance, if your essential expenses are in excess of 50%, there's a good chance that the culprit is a rent or mortgage payment that's too high for your income.
 There's good news and bad news here: On the bright side, you may be able to quickly free up a lot of money.
 On the not-so-bright side, you'll have to make a big change to do it ... like a move.